ExaChem/exachem/docs/user_guide/basic_options.rst

    * :strong:`energy`  : Computes the single point energy.
    * :strong:`gradient`: Computes numerical gradients for the level of theory specified.
+   * :strong:`optimize`: Minimize the energy by varying the molecular structure.

 .. _DPLOT: